bwilkins/togglr/README.md

 Make sure each toggle has a UNIQUE name.
 Duplicate toggles are disallowed.
 The last toggle with the same name wins - irrespective of its category.

 Use the repositories configuration to decide which repositories you want.
 List as array of comma separated class name strings.

+Specify your own logger implementation (if you don't like Rails.logger - which will be the default in Rails app if you don't specify anything).
+The logger should respond to 'info'.
+It will log messages about state changes of toggles.

 ### Toggles File Format
 ```yaml